Tinche/incant/README.rst

 Simple Dependencies
 ~~~~~~~~~~~~~~~~~~~

-After a while, your colleague says they require the IP address for the incoming request.
+After a while, your colleague says they require the IP address of the incoming request.
 You explain the Quart API for this (``request.remote_addr``), but your colleague is adamant about following best practices (avoiding global variables) - they want it as an argument to their handler.
 They also want it as an instance of Python's ``ipaddress.IPv4Address``.
 Their handler looks like this: